Jewish Culture Society Chorus: History

 The Jewish Culture Society Chorus was founded in December 1929 by a group of singers who left the Communist-affiliated Freiheit Gezang Farein over sectarian political disputes.
 Their intention was to create a new, non-partisan Yiddish art choir and they approached the Jewish Culture Society to act as parent organization.
 Lazar Weiner agreed to be its director and he selected a group of 40 singers to form the new chorus.
-It gradually gained new members in 1930 and its first public event was on February 2nd, with an evening dedicated to the 100th anniversary of Anton Rubinstein.
+It gradually gained new members in 1930 and its first public event was on February 2, with an evening dedicated to the 100th anniversary of Anton Rubinstein's birth.
 By 1931 had opened two more branches in the Bronx, including one in the Sholem Aleichem Co-op Housing complex; combined, the assembled choirs had roughly 125 members.
-They held their first official concert on March 14, 1931 at Kaufmann Concert Hall in what is now the 92nd Street Y.
+They held their first official concert on March 14, 1931, at Kaufmann Concert Hall in what is now the 92nd Street Y.

 In late 1934 the prolific composer and choral director Vladimir Heifetz, a cousin of violinist Jascha Heifetz, took over direction of the Chorus.
 He introduced a number of his arrangements and compositions to the repertoire, usually new settings of Yiddish poems or Yiddish adaptations of classical music pieces.
 In 1937 the choir presented his adaptation of Rubinstein's Kamennoi-Ostrow at The Town Hall.